CCTV Cameras in Trains

 Indian Railway announced in the press release about the coast of Installation of CCTVs in Railway stations and work in progress related to that .
 Close Circuit Television Cameras (CCTV) have already been provided at 344 stations over Indian Railways.
 Railways have also planned to install Video Surveillance System (VSS) at 1000 stations under Nirbhaya Fund.

-Total estimated cost of VSS chargeable to Nirbhaya Fund stands at 500 crore.
-Installation of CCTV cameras also forms part of Integrated Security System (ISS) and total estimated cost at 202 stations stands at 252.76 crore.
+The total estimated cost of VSS chargeable to the Nirbhaya Fund stands at 500 crores.
+The installation of CCTV cameras also forms part of the Integrated Security System (ISS) and the total estimated cost at 202 stations stands at 252.76 crores.
 The facility would be extended to 1000 stations, including Category ‘C’ suburban stations.

 CCTV IN MUMBAI LOCAL TRAIN LADIES COMPARTMENT

-The video surveillance system will record all the details on DVR with 30 days data capacity.
-This video can be used by Intelligence officers when any incidents occur on the Ladies compartment.
-This camera’s are located on the entry and exit of the ladies special coach with clear view of each person.
-These cameras have also facility to capture the records even there is shock occur due higher speed.
-As of now this feature is go live with pilot only.
+The video surveillance system will record all the details on DVR with 30 days of data capacity.
+This video can be used by Intelligence officers when any incidents occur in the Ladies compartment.
+These cameras are located on the entry and exit of the lady’s special coach with a clear view of each person.
+These cameras have also the facility to capture the records even there is a shock that occurs due to higher speed.
+As of now, this feature is going live with pilot only.
 Once positive feedback received on the railways will extend this facility to other rakes too.

 CCTV AND EMERGENCY BUTTON :: MUMBAI LOCAL TRAINS

 Central Railway decided to install Closed Circuit Television (CCTV) Cameras in General and reserved trains and Emergency Push Button on Ladies Coaches.
 Central Railway will make a trial of these new applications on January 15th,2013.
 Railway decided to install 40 cameras in one Train as a trial